By Tony Attwood

 I killed Cock Robin.

 Quite why the sparrow killed the robin we don’t know, but robins will fight with each other to the death, and sparrows are vicious birds that will kill, and will steal nesting materials from robins.
-It’s all violence in the English garden.
+It’s all violence in the English country garden.

 However the British have always had a particular fondness for the robin, which features heavily on traditional Christmas cards.
 In July 2015 a vote to give Britain a national bird (which we have not had before) came out heavily in favour of the robin.
 Its nastier streaks are set aside in favour of Dickensian imagery.